Jump to Main Content Jump to Secondary Content

 See NSF’s article on PFOA/PFOS in Drinking Water.

-Check out EPA.gov and this fact sheet on PFOA/PFOS Drinking Water Health Advisories: https://www.epa.gov/sites/production/files/2016-05/documents/drinkingwaterhealthadvisories_pfoa_pfos_5_19_16.final_.1.pdf.
+Check out EPA.gov/ground-water-and-drinking-water for more information and this fact sheet on PFOA/PFOS Drinking Water Health Advisories: https://www.epa.gov/sites/production/files/2016-05/documents/drinkingwaterhealthadvisories_pfoa_pfos_5_19_16.final_.1.pdf.

-Read the EPA’s discussion on home treatment options starting on page 65: https://www.epa.gov/sites/production/files/2016-05/documents/pfoa_health_advisory_final_508.pdf.
+Read the EPA’s discussion on treatment technologies starting on page 65: https://www.epa.gov/sites/production/files/2016-05/documents/pfoa_health_advisory_final_508.pdf.